Cwantic/Documentation/Python/Classes/study.md

 ### 2.4 getMetal()

-Imagine user wants to check that the 3D model exists (result as a text in Outputs[0]).
+Imagine user wants to check if the 3D model exists (result as a text in Outputs[0]).
 ```python
 # Python script
 metal = study.getMetal()